-I’ve made numerous potato galettes for my spud loving family, but this time, I pulled out all the stops.
-Fried, mashed and roasted potatoes are commonplace though always a welcome side dish at Chez Skinny Chick.
+I’ve made numerous potato dishes for my spud-loving family, but this time, I pulled out all the stops.
+Fried, mashed, and roasted potatoes are commonplace though always a welcome side dish at Chez Skinny Chick.
 But taking a little extra time to break out the mandoline and grate a little cheese made for a happy crew.

 Potatoes are so versatile—I’ve even made potato candy!
 They are popular across the globe, too, from potato gnocchi to potato dumplings to potato-topped shepherd’s pie.
-I looked to France for my inspiration, but instead of a dessert galette, I created this savory potato galette with layers of herbs and French Gruyere cheese.
+I looked to France for my inspiration, but instead of a dessert galette, I created this savory potato galette AKA Galette de Pomme de Terre with layers of herbs and French Gruyere cheese.

 - Yukon Gold potatoes are perfect for this potato galette.
 Their waxy texture holds up to slicing and baking.

-- Gruyere is the kind of Swiss cheese and hails from Gruyeres, Switzerland.
+- Gruyere is a type of Swiss cheese and hails from Gruyeres, Switzerland.
 If you prefer another cheese, I recommend an aged instead of mild cheddar.
-The flavor of an aged cheese is more consistent with the nutty, full flavored Gruyere.
+The flavor of aged cheese is more consistent with the nutty, full-flavored Gruyere.

 - I like using my benriner (plastic mandoline) to thinly slice the potatoes.
 It takes the stress out of having to slice them by hand, but that is another option.